-If you are shopping around for a Web Hosting plan for the first time, you might be utterly confused seeing the endless options of different Types Of Web Hosting.
+If you shop around for a web hosting plan for the first time, you might be utterly confused by the endless options of different web hosting types.

 Choosing the right web hosting for your business is a difficult task.
 We took that pain and compiled the list of different types of web hosting in this article.

-Now, Let’s get into this article and find out what are the different types of web hosting available in the market.
+Now, let’s get into this article and find out the different types of web hosting available on the market.

 What Is Web Hosting?